BlakesHeaven/Auto-Archive-Menu-Plus-More/README.md

 	<li>A built in "Static Menu" - based off the standard Bludit "Static Menu" plugin, but honouring the hidden pages category.</li>
 	<li>Enable/Diable Home page withing Statice Pages</li>
 </ul>

+Build initially to auto archive a programme of events for a concert club after a number of weeks had elapse but became a little more than that.